 As a last note.
 I have been told that you can find adjustable dress forms of higher quality, but I have done a lot of research and honestly cannot find one.
 If you know of any brands that offer higher quality forms of an adjustable nature, please let me know as I’d love to include a link here so other sewers can find them.

-I think it’s important to point out that a display form is different to a sewing form.
 A sewing form typically has lots of padding so you can pin fabric to it, and also tends to have a very standard shape – much closer to real anatomy than a display form.
 A display form is simply created to make clothing look it’s best.
 They generally do not have a lot of padding (if any), the proportions tend to be odd, and the height is not adjustable.
 My display form has very wide shoulders compared to the hips and waist, and a rather pointy bust.
 When it arrived at my house I honestly freaked out because it looked so weird.
 I was upset.
-Till my husband convinced me just to try it.
+Until my husband convinced me just to try it.
 And honestly, i was blown away.
 It makes clothing look amazing.
 Having said that, I would not drape onto this form as it is not created for that purpose.

 Where to buy: